 Interestingly enough too, you can also polish metals with a bench grinder if you have the right replacement parts.

-Think we should have mentioned another tool?
+Think we should have mentioned other metalworking tools?
 Leave a comment below!